PRP 4650 - Hazing Policy

 - Any pledge/associate member of a student organization.

 - Any probationary student organization as a group.

 - Alumni of a student organization.

 - Any individual affiliated with the university.

-Any student who participates in hazing is subject to the University Judicial system and may be suspended or expelled from the university.
+Any student who participates in hazing is subject to the Student Code of Conduct and may be suspended or expelled from the University.
 Hazing is a criminal offense.
 Any student who participates in hazing may be arrested and prosecuted.
 Convictions may result in applicable penalty under the Pennsylvania Crimes Code.